 Also, in situations where schools and students don’t have computers, teachers can come up with the innovative ‘field-trip’ idea of booking sessions for classes at the local internet cafe – where students like to hang out anyway.
 Think Sugata Mitra and ‘holes in the wall’.

-Schools can also get set up on moodle, the most popular learning management system around.
-I believe that Greek public schools now have teachers attending open university courses on how to use moodle, which is a great step forward for Greek education.
-Personally speaking, as a freelance teacher, I have got my own moodle set up on my hosted server, along with my website and blog.
-I learnt all of this by following our moodle expert on WizIQ, Dr. Nellie Deutsch.
-If you want to learn more, check out moodle MOOC on facebook.
+Schools can also get set up on Moodle, the most popular learning management system around.
+I believe that Greek public schools now have teachers attending open university courses on how to use Moodle, which is a great step forward for Greek education.
+Personally speaking, as a freelance teacher, I have got my own Moodle set up on my hosted server, along with my website and blog.
+I learned all of this by following our Moodle expert on WizIQ, Dr. Nellie Deutsch.
+If you want to learn more, check out moodle MOOC on Facebook.

 I would stress here that it’s best to do things in stages.
-First get used to using online resources, then try out connect online via virtual classroom, and finally if all goes well, get classes onto a learning management system.
+First get used to using online resources, then try out connect online via moodle virtual classroom, and finally, if all goes well, get classes onto a learning management system.

 Nothing can stop teachers of the 21st century.